commtech/fscc-windows/README.md

 				&temp, NULL);
 ```

-NOTE: A complete example of how to do this along with how to calculate
+A complete example of how to do this along with how to calculate these
-      these clock bits can be found in the file
+clock bits can be found in the file
-      fscc\lib\fscc\c\examples\set-clock-frequency.c.
+`fscc\lib\fscc\c\examples\set-clock-frequency.c`.

 Use the various APIs to easily get the values of any registers you need
 from within your code.

-NOTE: PPM (Parts Per Million) has been deprecated and will be removed in
+_PPM (Parts Per Million) has been deprecated and will be removed in
 a future release.
-This value will be ignored in the mean time.
+This value will be ignored in the mean time._

 ###### Windows API
 ```c